-- For 4H Groups: Copy of 4H Charter Certificate or Copy of USDA Letter
+- Applicable to For 4H Groups: Copy of 4H Charter Certificate or Copy of USDA Letter

-All grant applicants must answer the following questions:
+All grant applicants seeking funding for archery equipment must answer the following questions:

 - Please tell us about your group.
 How many kids per class?
 How many shoot at the same time?

 - Does your program/camp run weekend, weeklong, all year or seasonal?
 Please explain.